marceloandrioni/conda_env/README.md

 After installing `mamba` it is best to change the `base` environment (env) as little as possible and always create a new env when trying new packages.
 The new env can be created "by hand", e.g.:

 `mamba create -n <env_name> python=3.10
-ipython spyder mypy tqdm pytest python-magic pandas pandas-stubs pyjanitor missingno xarray dask netcdf4 cfgrib zarr rasterio rioxarray cf_xarray eccodes cdsapi pygrib astropy metpy metar seawater gsw pyfes pyinterp
+ipython spyder pydantic mypy tqdm pytest python-magic pandas pandas-stubs pyjanitor missingno xarray dask netcdf4 cfgrib zarr rasterio rioxarray cf_xarray eccodes cdsapi pygrib astropy metpy metar seawater gsw pyfes pyinterp